How to Perform a Bowtie Analysis in Aviation SMS

 • The point that root causes lead to, and that eventually results in damages.

-Two: Establish Preceding Events and Root Cause Threats
+Step 2: Establish Preceding Events and Root Cause Threats

 Now what needs to be done is to work backwards, listing each event step by step that lead to the Top Event.
 As each event is listed, ask “But why did this happen?”
 Eventually we are looking for the root cause threats.
 This is a similar process to the 5-Whys root cause analysis.
 A good indication that you have arrived at root causes is when your answer to the question is, “Just because.”